2023 Wind Chamber Music Courses

 Former principal clarinettist in Opera North Orchestra, soloist and chamber ensemble player (Summer course)

-The 5-day Bassoon Course led by Laurence Perkins with Amy Thompson is also at Higham Hall, from Wednesday 26th - Sunday 30th April 2023.
-This is a wonderful chance for professional guidance, support and inspiration to help in making your bassoon playing easier and more enjoyable - and a chance to play fabulous bassoon ensemble music!
+This course, which is at Higham Hall from Wednesday 24th - Sunday 28th April 2024, is a wonderful chance for professional guidance, support and inspiration to help in making your bassoon playing easier and more enjoyable - and a chance to play fabulous bassoon ensemble music!
 Bassoonists of all playing levels are welcome.
 (Smaller ensembles will be in graded groups).

 For full details of this, click HERE to go directly to the Bassoon Courses webpage.